gianlucagiacometti/web-toolbox/README.md

 // Default value: "left"
 // Accepted values: "left", "center", "right"
 // Note: any non string value and any string different from the accepted values defaults to "left"

-titleColor: ""
-// Action: sets the color of the toast title and the header border
-// Default value: "#495057"
-// Accepted values: any CSS color using predefined color names, or RGB, HEX, HSL, RGBA, HSLA values
-// Note: any non string value defaults to "#495057"

 bodyTextAlign: "left"
 // Action: sets the alignement of the toast body